Chris Löwe: 1. FC Kaiserslautern

-In 2013, Löwe was sold to 1.
-FC Kaiserslautern for €500,000 and signed a contract that will last to 2016.
+In January 2013, Löwe was sold to 1.
+FC Kaiserslautern for a reported fee of €500,000 and signed a contract that will last to 2016.

+In July 2015, he was appointed as the new club captain.

 Huddersfield Town

-In 2016, Löwe signed a pre-contract agreement with Huddersfield Town on a three-year deal, having been out of contract in the summer at 1.
+On 6 April 2016, it was announced that Löwe had signed a pre-contract agreement with Huddersfield Town on a three-year deal, having been out of contract in the summer at 1.
 FC Kaiserslautern.
 He made his debut for the Terriers in their 2–1 win over Brentford on 6 August 2016.
 Löwe scored his first goal for Huddersfield scoring the opener in a 2–1 win over Barnsley on 20 August 2016.
 Löwe helped Huddersfield progress to the Championship Playoff Final in a penalty shoot out against Sheffield Wednesday in a 4–3 win as the tie ended 1–1 on aggregate on 17 May 2017.
 He then went on to score in the penalty shootout against Reading at Wembley Stadium which resulted in a 4–3 win after drawing 0–0 in 120 minutes, gaining Huddersfield promotion to the Premier League on 29 May 2017.

+In July 2017, Löwe agreed a new three-year contract with Huddersfield, with the option for a further year.

 Dynamo Dresden

 On 24 May 2019, Löwe agreed a transfer to Dynamo Dresden for an undisclosed fee.
+In January 2022, he extended his contract with the club until summer 2023, though as the club were relegated back to the 3.
+Liga at the end of the season, his contract (which was not valid for the 3.
+Liga) expired anyway and he became a free agent.

 Chemnitzer FC and retirement

+In September 2022, he returned to Chemnitzer FC.
 In March 2024 Löwe announced his retirement from playing.